A Greek Slave: Background

 The simple plot of the production was based around the tangled love lives and misunderstandings of a Roman household.
 The same themes and characterisations would resurface some 70 years later in the Broadway show A Funny Thing Happened on the Way to the Forum by Stephen Sondheim.

 A Greek Slave was in the unfortunate position of following The Geisha, also by Sidney Jones.
 This was the biggest stage hit of its era.
 Therefore, A Greek Slave is often remembered as being the show that was not as successful as The Geisha, rather than being appreciated on its own merits.
 Critics have stated that this show has Jones's best score, with additional hit songs by Monckton, noting that the tunes are catchy, and while the lyrics are witty they also show an appreciation of the classical mythology of the set time period.

 In 1899 Fred C. Whitney's Broadway production with Dorothy Morton as Maia, Richard Carle as Heliodorus and Herbert Sparling as Pomponius ran at the Herald Square Theatre for 29 performances.

-James White, the owner of Daly's Theatre in London revived A Greek Slave in 1926 with a British tour, starring Jose Collins as Maia, with the intention of running the production at Daly's.
+James White, the owner of Daly's Theatre in London revived A Greek Slave in 1926 with a British tour, starring José Collins as Maia, with the intention of running the production at Daly's.
 However, the production was fraught with problems, and the London dates were cancelled.